yacoma/auth-boilerplate/docs/server/softwarestack.md

 Easy to use and powerful database query syntax which integrates greatfully with Python.

-With [more.pony](https://github.com/morepath/more.pony) we have a great Morepath integration which binds the database session to the request so you can interact with the database in your App directly without using db_session.
+With [more.pony](https://github.com/morepath/more.pony) we have an awesome Morepath integration which binds the database session to the request so you can interact with the database in your App directly without using db_session.